 [i] Thucydides, History of the Peloponnesian War, 5.89

-John Gibbons is a Family Office Specialist at Harbour Trust Company Limited in Bermuda.
+John Gibbons is Trust Manager at Harbour Trust Company Limited in Bermuda.